Virtual Teams and How To Manage Them

 - Establish and nurture your virtual friendships.
 Use technology to establish a dedicated workspace for celebrating special days like birthdays, milestones, as well as organization recognition for your team.

 - Organize your workforce.
 If you have a more prominent company, assign point persons to look into your remote teams.
-Moreover, oversee their periodic performance and monitor each output.
+Moreover, oversee their periodic performance with software for employee monitoring and monitor each output.

 - Set expectations and targets clearly.
 Show examples of what and how you expect the tasks to be done.
 Additionally, ensure that you have clear expectations from your remote team.
 Besides, they can serve better when prepared and equipped.

 - Use reliable tools to track attendance, hours worked, work output, and other measures of productivity for accountability.
 First, invest in online tools that work well to make collaboration possible and without fail.
 So, consider using a virtualized desktop infrastructure!
 It’s difficult if your remote team is struggling to make an online call, download work files, or even receive tasks.
 Afterward, make sure to set clear procedures for the proper use of such tools.

 - Conduct video-based coaching.
 Help your team achieve the goals that they’re targeting.
 Also, consider the areas of work where your people can improve and teach them how to excel.
 If you don’t, your virtual people will end up wondering how they are doing so far.